CS-Era/gruppof-open-webui/README.md

    #then check if it was successfully downloaded
    docker exec ollama-test ollama list

-## You can download different models on https://ollama.com/library and download them locally following step 3
+You can download different models on https://ollama.com/library and download them locally following step 3.
+You may want to change nginx configurations on /open-webui-deploy/nginx/default.conf by changing certificates and domain name

+## Have fun playing with llm models! 🚀